 It wasn't until 1978 that Badlands was given national park status.
 The name “Badlands” comes from 19th century French trappers, who passed through the area and referred to it as “mauvaises terres a traverser,” or “bad lands to cross.”
 The name stuck.

 Casual hikers can take advantage of the park's trails of less than a mile.
 Both the grasslands and the Badlands themselves feature a host of shorter routes.
 The quarter-mile-long Fossil Exhibit Trail highlights the park from a paleontologist's perspective.

-A few longer trails (from two to 10 miles long) are also part of the park's repertoire.
+A few longer trails (from two to 10 miles long) are part of the park's repertoire and may be perfect for horseback riders.
 The Castle Trail, a 10-mile long route that passes beneath some of the Badlands’ trademark rock formations, can easily be completed in one day.
 Backcountry hiking and camping is possible with a permit.

 Badlands' paved and gravel roads give exploration options to those who prefer to experience the park through a car window.
 Bicyclists are also allowed to use these roads (but not the park's hiking trails).

 For most Badlands visitors, seeing the park's awe-inspiring landscapes through the car windshield and taking a brief stroll along trails adjacent to the visitor's center is sufficient.
 But this land's history and beauty can easily inspire more lengthy visits characterized by longer hikes, drives on the gravel backroads, or even a trip into the back country.

 Flora and fauna